Stability of Einstein metrics under Ricci flow: Abstract

 \section{Abstract}

 We prove dynamical stability and instability theorems for compact Einstein metrics under the Ricci flow.
-The stability and instability conditions are given in terms of the conformal Yamabe invariant and the Laplacian spectrum.
-These theorems generalize results recently obtained in the Ricci-flat case.
+We give a nearly complete charactarization of dynamical stability and instability in terms of the conformal Yamabe invariant and the Laplace spectrum.
+In particular, we prove dynamical stability of some classes of Einstein manifolds for which it was previously not known.
+Additionally, we show that the complex projective space with the Fubini-Study metric is surprisingly dynamically unstable.